Yadavakash28/About-Me/README.md

 # First-Repo
 My name is Akash
-I am a software devlepor.
+I am a software developer.